HE-Xinyu/fast-EADAM/README.md

 # fast-EADAM
 A solver for college admission problem with consent based on paper 'Legal Assignments and fast EADAM with consent via classical theory of stable matchings'.

-Warning: It is still in construction.
-The correctness and efficiency are not guaranteed.
+Warning: It is almost finished, but the correctness and efficiency are not guaranteed.

 ## How to use
 Please check the test folder for examples of input and output.